Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 # Dublin Guide Project
 This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Software Development Diploma course_.
-Project was focused for using semantic HTML5, CSS3 along with Bootstrap.
+Project was focused on using semantic HTML5, CSS3 along with Bootstrap.

-## Purpose

 ## UX
-Dublin Guide project is aiming to people who want to visit Dublin and do not know what they should visit.
-This Guide help them with their visiting plan as well as they can asked for planning their trip in Dublin.
+Dublin Guide project is aiming at people who are heading to Dublin and do not know which places to visit.
+This Guide helps them with planning their journey so as they can get in touch with us and we will sort out everything for them.

 ### User Stories